Equinox Aspects - Quick-start guide

 For the "Hello world!" demo the bundle manifest looks like this:

-1. Tell Equinox to use org.eclipse.equinox.weaving.hook as framework extension using the system property osgi.framework.extensions=org.eclipse.equinox.weaving.hook.
+1. Tell Equinox to use org.eclipse.equinox.weaving.hook as a framework extension (in the "VM arguments" of your launch configuration, add -Dosgi.framework.extensions=org.eclipse.equinox.weaving.hook).

-2. The AspectJ weaving service (bundle org.eclipse.equinox.weaving.aspectj) has to be started before any classes are loaded from any bundles targeted for weaving.
+2. The AspectJ weaving service (bundle org.eclipse.equinox.weaving.aspectj) must be started before any classes are loaded from any bundles targeted for weaving.